Command Reference¶

 Flags: --draft (create as draft PR)

-Clean up stale git worktrees and branches from parallel processing.
+Clean orphaned git worktrees and branches from interrupted ll-parallel or ll-loop runs.

 Manage releases — create git tags, generate changelogs, and create GitHub releases.